grain-lang/grain-lang.org/src/tooling/grain_doc.md

 These should be specified in order of the function parameters and the name specified before the colon (`:`) should match the parameter name exactly—while not currently enforced, it will be required for named parameters in the future.
 The content after the colon is the description of the parameter.

-When generating docs, the type of the parameter will be detected by the compiler and inserted into the parameters table.
+When generating docs, the type of the parameter will be detected by the compiler and inserted into the "Parameters" table.

 ### @returns